 Q: Is air an element, a compound, or a mixture?
 A: Air is a mixture.
 It's primarily composed of nitrogen (N₂) and oxygen (O₂), which are elements, along with smaller amounts of other gases like argon (Ar), carbon dioxide (CO₂), and water vapor (H₂O), which are compounds.
 Because these substances are not chemically bonded together and can be separated by physical means, air is classified as a mixture.

 Q: Can an element also be a molecule?
 A: Yes, some elements can exist as molecules.
-For instance, oxygen typically exists as a diatomic molecule (O₂), where two oxygen atoms are bonded together.
+Take this case: oxygen typically exists as a diatomic molecule (O₂), where two oxygen atoms are bonded together.
 Other examples include hydrogen (H₂), nitrogen (N₂), and chlorine (Cl₂).
 Noble gases like helium (He) and neon (Ne) are exceptions, as they exist as single, unbonded atoms.

 Q: What is the difference between a molecule and an ion?
 A: A molecule is a group of two or more atoms held together by covalent bonds, sharing electrons to achieve stability.
 An ion, on the other hand, is an atom or molecule that has gained or lost electrons, resulting in a net electrical charge.
 Ions can be positively charged (cations) or negatively charged (anions).